 If possible, your referee should be a person who can comment on your academic ability and background, but where this is not possible, you should name a referee who can vouch for your motivation, commitment and potential.
 A reference from a family member is not acceptable.

 Please read carefully the instructions on the reference form.
-When you have received your reference, return the sealed envelope with your application form, your written statement and an outline of your literary interests by the first application date of 24 January 2014, or by the second date of Monday 30 June 2014 to:
+When you have received your reference, return the sealed envelope with your application form, your written statement and an outline of your literary interests by the first application due date of 19 January 2017, or by the second application due date of 11 May 2017.